csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

     * Explain why the option you decided on makes the most sense for your team/product/users.
  * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
  * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

+One issue that repeatedly came up was our design for the app, and how we would gather data about the distances between rooms.